 Communication With Other Life

-For thousands of years mankind has fantasized about being able to talk to the creatures of this world, also known as ‘interspecies communication’.
+For thousands of years mankind has fantasized about being able to talk to the creatures of this world and beyond, also known as ‘interspecies communication’.
 The book and subsequent movies about “Dr. Dolittle” captured the world’s imagination with a wonderful story about whimsical person who was able to ‘talk to the animals’.
 But, actual communication with creatures of this world and others is not just a fictional fantasy.
-It is possible using the electromagnetic fields that naturally occur around all things as a universal language.
+It is possible using a universal language to accomplish interspecies communication.

 The possibility of contact with other worlds has always been irresistible to us, so as our technology’s developed, we’ve turned our attention to observing and listening to space for proof that ‘we are not alone’ in the universe.
 Scientists and engineers have tested hundreds of possible methods, spent billions of dollars and invested millions of man hours over the last few decades to communicate with others existing on other worlds in the vastness of the universe.
 To date, the efforts been wildly unsuccessful.